-13.1.11(a) - Clutch Usage (for Manual Transmission)
+13.1.11 - Clutch Usage (for Manual Transmission)

-Always use clutch to shift.

-You must double-clutch when shifting.
-Do not rev or lug the engine.

-Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.
+- Always use clutch to shift. - Double-clutch if vehicle is equipped with non-synchronized transmission. - Do not rev or lug the engine. - Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.

-13.1.12(b) - Gear Usage (for Manual Transmission)
+13.1.12 - Gear Usage (for Manual Transmission)

-Do not grind or clash gears.
+- Do not grind or clash gears.

-Select gear that does not rev or lug engine.
+- Select gear that does not rev or lug engine.

-Do not shift in turns and intersections.
+- Do not shift in turns and intersections.

-13.1.13(c) - Brake Usage
+13.1.13 - Brake Usage

-Do not ride or pump brake.

-Do not brake harshly.
+- Do not ride or pump brake. - Do not brake harshly.
 Brake smoothly using steady pressure.

-13.1.14(d) - Lane Usage
+13.1.14 - Lane Usage

-Do not put vehicle over curbs, sidewalks, or lane markings.

-Stop behind stop lines, crosswalks, or stop signs.

-Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line).

-Finish a right turn in the right-most (curb) lane.

-Move to or remain in right-most lane unless lane is blocked.
+- Do not put vehicle over curbs, sidewalks, or lane markings. - Stop behind stop lines, crosswalks, or stop signs. - Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line). - Finish a right turn in the right-most (curb) lane. - Move to or remain in right-most lane unless lane is blocked.